-- A. Title to real church property of missions shall be acquired, mortgaged, held, and transferred by the Presbytery in which such property is located. - B. The Presbytery shall use its discretion as to when to transfer the title of all church property to the local congregation.
-This transaction is to take place within a two-year period after organization. - C. At the point of a congregation reverting to mission status, the congregation shall have twelve months to transfer the title to all church property to the presbytery.
+- Title to real church property of missions shall be A. acquired, mortgaged, held, and transferred by the Presbytery in which such property is - to the local congregation.
+This transaction is to take place within a two-year period after organization.
+C. At the point of a congregation reverting to mission status, the congregation shall have twelve months to transfer the title to all church